Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Search for Heavy Higgs Bosons at the LHC

-It is clear from the results in this table that with such small cross sections (fractions of fb), the number of associated events would be exterminly smaller than the relevant background, as shown in Fig.~\ref{Hzzbcut} (left).
-Here, we consider larger integrated luminosity of $L_{\text{int}}=3000$ ${\rm fb}^{-1}$ and $m_{h'}=250,~400$ GeV.
+It is clear from the results in Table~\ref{xsechpzzmhp} that with such small cross sections (fractions of fb), the number of associated events would be extremely smaller than the relevant background, as shown in Fig.~\ref{Hzzbcut}~(left).
+Here, we consider larger $L_{\text{int}}=3000~{\text{fb}}^{-1}$ for the both cases of $m_{h'}=250~\text{GeV}$ and $400~\text{GeV}$.

-Again, as our signal is boosted away by the high mass value of the $h'$ Higgs boson, an appropriate set of cuts to enhance the relative significance of our signal to the background is chosen, as emphasized in Tab.~\ref{cutHzz}.
+Again, as our signal is boosted away by the high mass value of the $h'$ Higgs boson, an appropriate cut on the missing transverse hadronic energy $\slashed{H}_T=|-\sum_{\text{jet}}{(\vec{P}_T)_{\text{jet}}}|$ is applied as emphasized in Table~\ref{cutHzz} to enhance the relative significance of our signal to the corresponding irreducible background $pp\to 4\ell$.